-- This OPTIONAL operation is identical to the Send-Document operation (see section 3.3.1) except that a 1814 - client MUST supply a URI reference ("document-uri" operation attribute) rather than the document data 1815 - itself.
-If a Printer object supports this operation, clients can use both Send-URI or Send-Document 1816 - operations to add new documents to an existing multi-document Job object.
-However, if a client needs 1817 - to indicate that the previous Send-URI or Send-Document was the last document, the client MUST use 1818 - the Send-Document operation with no document data and the "last-document" flag set to 'true' (rather 1819 - than using a Send-URI operation with no "document-uri" operation attribute).
-If a Printer object 1820 - supports this operation, it MUST also support the Print-URI operation (see section 3.2.2).
-1821 - The Printer object MUST validate the syntax and URI scheme of the supplied URI before returning a 1822 - response, just as in the Print-URI operation.
-1823 - 3.3.3 Cancel-Job Operation 1824 - This MANDATORYREQUIRED operation allows a client to cancel a Print Job any time after a create 1825 - job operation.
-Since a Job might already be printing by the time a Cancel-Job is received, some media 1826 - sheet pages might be printed before the job is actually terminated.
-1827 - 3.3.3.1 Cancel-Job Request 1828 - The following groups of attributes are part of the Cancel-Job Request: 1829 - Group 1: Operation Attributes 1830 - Natural Language and Character Set: 1831 - The "attributes-charset" and "attributes-natural-language" attributes as described in section 3.1.4.1.
+- 1747 client MUST supply a URI reference ("document-uri" operation attribute) rather than the document data - itself.
+If a Printer object supports this operation, clients can use both Send-URI or Send-Document - operations to add new documents to an existing multi-document Job object.
+However, if a client needs - to indicate that the previous Send-URI or Send-Document was the last document, the client MUST use - the Send-Document operation with no document data and the "last-document" flag set to 'true' (rather - than using a Send-URI operation with no "document-uri" operation attribute).
+If a Printer object - supports this operation, it MUST also support the Print-URI operation (see section 3.2.2). - The Printer object MUST validate the syntax and URI scheme of the supplied URI before returning a - response, just as in the Print-URI operation. - 1756 3.3.3 Cancel-Job Operation - This REQUIRED operation allows a client to cancel a Print Job any time after a create job operation. - Since a Job might already be printing by the time a Cancel-Job is received, some media sheet pages might - be printed before the job is actually terminated. - 1760 3.3.3.1 Cancel-Job Request - The following groups of attributes are part of the Cancel-Job Request: - Group 1: Operation Attributes - Natural Language and Character Set: - The "attributes-charset" and "attributes-natural-language" attributes as described in section 3.1.4.1.

-- Target: 1835 - Either (1) the "printer-uri" (uri) plus "job-id" (integer(1:MAX))or (2) the "job-uri" (uri) operation attribute(s) which define the target for this operation as described in section 3.1.5.
+- 1767 Target: - Either (1) the "printer-uri" (uri) plus "job-id" (integer(1:MAX))or (2) the "job-uri" (uri) operation attribute(s) which define the target for this operation as described in section 3.1.5.

-- Requesting User Name: - The "requesting-user-name" (name(MAX)) attribute SHOULD be supplied by the client as 1840 described in section 8.3.
-1841 message-from-operator" attribute.
+- 1771 Requesting User Name: - The "requesting-user-name" (name(MAX)) attribute SHOULD be supplied by the client as described in section 8.3.

+- "message" (text(127)): - The client OPTIONALLY supplies this attribute.
+The Printer object OPTIONALLY supports this attribute.
+It is a message to the operator.
+This "message" attribute is not the same as the "jobmessage-from-operator" attribute.
 That attribute is used to report a message from the operator to the end user that queries that attribute.
 This "message" operation attribute is used to send a message from the client to the operator along with the operation request.
 It is an implementation decision of how or where to display this message to the operator (if at all).